-The Samsung Galaxy S21 is an odd handset on paper, but having spent a week using it we’ve found it to be a highly capable phone that's a pleasure to use, despite a couple of specs being dropped from previous handsets, notably the Galaxy S20 from 2020.
+It's an odd handset on paper, but having spent a week working on this Samsung Galaxy S21 review, we’ve found it to be a highly capable phone that's a pleasure to use, despite a couple of specs being dropped from previous handsets, notably the Galaxy S20 from 2020.

 Why does the Samsung Galaxy S21 have lesser specs than the Galaxy S20?
 Two reasons.
 The first is that Samsung wanted to drop the price of its handset – the S21 launched with a starting price of $799 / £769 / AU$1,249 compared to the Galaxy S20 5G’s $999 / £899 / AU$1,499.

 The second is that the company is also putting a bigger focus on its Samsung Galaxy S21 Ultra – and unlike the Galaxy S20 Ultra in 2020, it’s a handset we’d readily recommend to those who are desperate to try the company’s latest innovations, and happy to pay for them.

 That makes the S21 a significantly less exciting Galaxy S phone than we’re used to seeing, but make no mistake: the Galaxy S21 is still a fantastic handset choice, albeit with a few tweaked specs compared to the Galaxy S20 – and that price drop is likely to attract a lot more people to the S series.

 If you want a larger screen but similar specs, there's also the Samsung Galaxy S21 Plus.
 That is a remarkably similar phone to this, and the big differences are the phone's size, its battery capacity and that it has a slightly more premium glass back.